 Corrections are published if the publication record is seriously affected.
 Amendments are published as an “Erratum”, “Corrigendum”, “Addendum” or “Retraction”.
 BPPB reserves the right to remove articles.
 This will only occur where the article is clearly defamatory, or infringes others’ legal rights, or where the article is, or there is good reason to expect it will be, the subject of a court order, or where the article, if acted upon, may pose a serious health risk.

 Errata concern the amendment of mistakes introduced by the journal in editing or production, including errors of omission such as failure to make factual proof corrections requested by authors within the deadline provided by the journal and within journal policy.
 Errata are generally not published for simple, obvious, typing errors, but are published when an apparently simple error is significant (for example, a Greek mu for an ‘m’ in a unit, or a typing error in the corresponding author’s E-mail address).

 Corrigenda submitted by the original authors are published if the scientific accuracy or reproducibility of the original paper is compromised.
 All authors must sign corrigenda submitted for publication.

 Addenda are judged on the significance of the addition to the interpretation of the original publication.
 Addenda do not contradict the original publication, but if the authors inadvertently omitted significant information available to them at the time, this material will be published as an addendum after peer review.

-Biophysics and Physicobiology may publish an gExpression of Concernh, with a brief response from the original authors, when complaints, disagreements over interpretation and other matters arising are addressed to the Editor-in-Chief, which do not lead to retraction of the original article.
+BPPB may publish an “Expression of Concern”, with a brief response from the original authors when complaints, disagreements over interpretation or other matters arising are addressed to the Editor-in-Chief and do not lead to retraction of the original article.